jeya-maria-jose/TransWeather/README.md

 ## Extensions:

 Note that Transweather is built to solve all adverse weather problem with a single model.
-We observe that, additionally TransWeather can be easilty modified (removing the transformer decoder) to just focus on a individual weather restoration task.
+We observe that, additionally TransWeather can be easilty modified (removing the transformer decoder) to just focus on an individual restoration task.
 To train just the Transweather-encoder on other datasets (like Rain-800), organize the dataset similar to all-weather and run the following command:

 ```
 python train-individual.py  -train_batch_size 32 -exp_name Transweather-finetune -epoch_start 0 -num_epochs 250